JauraSeerat/Wonder_Vision_Face_Detection/README.md

 ## Getting Started

 This project use Siamese network which is a special type of neural network and it is one of simplest and most popularly used one-shot algorithm.
-We create the Siamese network by building face recognition model. *The objective of  this network is to understand whether two faces are similar or dissimilar.*
+We create the Siamese network by building face recognition model. *The objective of  this network is to understand whether two faces are similar or dissimilar and provides the similarity score for two images.*

 **Project Dataset**
 - For this project, we use the AT&T Database of Faces, which can be downloaded from [here](https://www.cl.cam.ac.uk/research/dtg/attarchive/facedatabase.html).
 Once you have downloaded and extracted the archieve, it will show s1-s40 folders and each having 10 different images per person.